-How to Smell Wine Correctly: Aromas for Beginners
+How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 Why Smelling Wine Is the Real Secret to Enjoying Bordeaux

-The Role of Aromas in Wine
+The Role of Aromas in Bordeaux Wine

-• Aromas are detected by your nose
+• Aromas: detected by your nose

 • Taste + aroma = full flavour